 - Your mortgage company may want us to carry out a local search; however this is rare in remortgage cases.
 It is more likely that we will need to arrange for an insurance policy with the new mortgage.
 This policy will protect your mortgage company, for example if we don’t do a search and it turns out that there is a problem that would have been revealed had carried out the search.

-- We will also apply to your current mortgage company for an amount owing statement and then provide you with a statement showing a list of payments and receipts so that you can see what monies will be released to you, if any.
+- We will also apply to your current mortgage company for an amount owing statement.
+Our team will then provide you with a statement showing a list of payments and receipts so that you can see what monies will be released to you, if any.

 - You will then need to sign the new Mortgage Deed.
 This can either be in a face to face meeting or if it is easier for you we can send it to you.